karllark/DGFit/docs/dgfit/running_dgfit.rst

 Commandline
 ===========

-The fitting against the obsdata is run by using
+The fitting against the observed data file is run by using

     run_dgfit obsdata